As a part of our pandemic plan,our Main, Pearl City, and Kapolei Branches are currently open Monday to Friday, from 7:30 a.m. to 3:30 p.m.

 Please check back here for the latest updates on our operations, or follow us on Facebook

 Currently, HLEFCU members may access their accounts at the following Hawaii credit unions:

-We are happy to welcome all shared branch members back to both our Main and Pearl City Branches.
+We are happy to welcome all shared branch members back to both our Main, Pearl City, and Kapolei Branches.

 Remote Account Access Options

 - Home Banking: access your HLEFCU account(s) online via a computer or your mobile device.
 Please ensure your information is up to date by logging into your account and confirming your account details.
 If you need assistance accessing your account or need to sign-up, please visit one of our branches.
 Want to sign up for one of our Remote Account Access Options?
 Please complete and sign the Remote Access Update and Request Form and mail it to 1537 Young Street, 3rd Floor, Honolulu, HI 96826, or drop it off in-person at our branch.

 - HLEFCU Mobile App: our HLEFCU Mobile App, available for iOS and Android, allows you to access your account anywhere on your mobile device.
 Features include transferring money between your HLEFCU accounts viewing balances and transactions, paying loans, online bill pay, Electronic Account Transfer, and Remote Deposit Caputre.

 - HLEFCU Cards App: our HLEFCU Cards App, available for iOS and Android, allows you to manage your HLEFCU credit and debit cards anywhere on your mobile device.
 Features include the ability to view balances and transactions, the setting of card controls like geofencing, making payments, report lost/stolen, and more.